bfreuden/ansible-cheat-sheet/README.md

 ```

 You can do a dry run using -C (check) option.
 If the module does not support check-mode, the task will be skipped.

-# Maintaining state

-A playbooks expresses a desired state.
-When it is played twice, it does not do anything the second time.

 # Interesting modules